fac/ruby-gem-setup-credentials-action/README.md

-# Ruby Gem - Setup GitHub Packages
+# Ruby Gem - Setup Credentials Action

 ## Description

-This action will setup ruby gem access (the `~/.gem/credentials` file) for GitHub Packages.
-If your pushing a gem to the same repo as it builds in, all it needs is the default GitHub actions token.
+This action will setup ruby gem access (the `~/.gem/credentials` file) with the given token.
+If your pushing a gem to GH packages using the same repo as it builds in, all it needs is the default GitHub actions token.
+For other repos you will need to add a secret you can then pass to the input.

-The key is added under the name `github`.
+The key is added under the name `github` by default, change with the `key` input.
 Optionally you can export environment variable `GEM_HOST_API_KEY` which is read by (more recent versions of) the `gem` command.
 However we advise you to be explicit and pass the key name `github` as an input or argument instead.

-You can do gem push your self, but the action is also designed to be used with the [fac/ruby-gem-push-action](https://github.com/fac/ruby-gem-push-action).
+You can do the gem push your self, but the action is also designed to be used with the [fac/ruby-gem-push-action](https://github.com/fac/ruby-gem-push-action).

 ## Usage